 Los Angeles, California – Dec.
-22, 2016 – – Baum Hedlund Aristei & Goldman managing partner, Michael L. Baum, has been appointed to serve on the Executive Committee for the recently consolidated federal Monsanto Roundup lawsuits.
+22, 2016 – – Baum Hedlund Aristei & Goldman managing shareholder, Michael L. Baum, has been appointed to serve on the Executive Committee for the recently consolidated federal Monsanto Roundup lawsuits.

 U.S. District Judge Vince Chhabria, who is presiding over the Roundup multidistrict litigation (MDL), appointed Mr. Baum and five other attorneys to the Executive Committee, which is charged with coordinating and overseeing the activities of the Monsanto Roundup MDL.